Market Review: Completed

 The transforming generation fleet has implications for investment in the transmission network.
 Generation investment and retirement decisions need to be coordinated with transmission investment so that reliable, secure outcomes in the long-term interests of consumers are delivered.
 The COAG Energy Council asked the AEMC to look at ways to better coordinate investment in renewable generation and transmission infrastructure to minimise costs passed on to consumers.

 In February 2016 the COAG Energy Council provided the AEMC with terms of reference for a biennial regime to report on a series of drivers that could impact on future transmission and generation investment.

-This 2017 review is the first time this reporting regime has been undertaken by the AEMC.
 On 18 July 2017 the AEMC published a final stage 1 report on the drivers of change that impact transmission frameworks.
-The report recommended that the review progress to stage 2 where a number of options to improve the coordination of transmission and generation are to be considered.
+The report recommended that the review progress to stage 2 where a number of options to improve the coordination of transmission and generation could be considered.

 This recommendation was on the basis that:

 - the drivers of transmission and generation investment have changed significantly since October 2015

 - there is likely to be large amounts of transmission and generation investment

 - this expected future investment is uncertain in its technology and location.